jessicarod7/TI84-colour-physics-bible/README.md

 If you wish to build the program yourself from the text files attached, follow the instructions below.
 Due to the formatting of the text, the program must be compiled with [TI Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw), but feel free to reformat for the IDE of your choice:

 1. Download and extract the ```.zip``` file from the button above or with [this link](https://github.com/cam-rod/TI84-colour-physics-bible/archive/master.zip).
-2. Open the corresponding folder and the file ```PHYSBBLE-TI-84-XXXXXX.txt```.
+2. Open the corresponding folder and the file ```PHYSBBLE-TI-84+XXXXXX.txt```.
 Copy all of the text in the file.
-3. Open *TI Connect CE* and create a new program under the *Program Editor Menu*.
+3. Open *TI Connect CE* and create a new program under the *Program Editor* menu.
 Paste the text in the empty space.
 Give the program a variable name and save the file.
 Follow the installation instructions [above](https://github.com/cam-rod/TI84-colour-physics-bible#installing-the-physics-bible) to send the program to your calculator.

 ## Contributing

 If you would like to contribute, please follow the guidelines below:

 - All pull requests should be rebased onto the latest release version on the master branch first.
-- Test your changes **and** general functionality on a TI-84+CE before submitting a pull request.
+- Test your changes **and** general functionality on a TI-84+CE or TI-84+C SE before submitting a pull request.
 - Bug reports should include as much detail as possible; move the program into RAM and use ```Goto``` on the error page to provide context.

 ## License

 This software is licensed under the MIT License, which can be found [here](LICENSE), or the online template [here](https://opensource.org/licenses/MIT).
 If you use this repository in other projects, include the aforementioned license, with attribution to myself.
+While not necessary, I strongly encourage you to open source your own work to the community.